sakiib/chat-server/README.md

-whoAmI - sends the client's self identity userList - lists the connected clients(ID) sendMessage - sends messages to all the clients help - lists all the available commands
+whoAmI - sends the client's self identity userList - lists the connected clients(ID) sendMessage - sends messages to all the clients sendToUsers - sends messages to the client with provided IDs help - lists all the available commands

 ```